openemv/emv-utils/README.md

 files.

-This project includes [mcc-codes](https://github.com/greggles/mcc-codes) as a git submodule and it is licensed under The Unlicense license.
+This project includes [mcc-codes](https://github.com/greggles/mcc-codes) as a git submodule and it is licensed under the terms of The Unlicense license.
 See [LICENSE](https://github.com/greggles/mcc-codes/blob/main/LICENSE.txt) file.

 > [!NOTE]